neumino/neumino.github.io/movies.md

-### Jackass Forever
+### Death on the Nile
-*Released on 2022-02-01, vote average 6.8*
+*Released on 2022-02-09, vote average 6.8*

-Celebrate the joy of a perfectly executed shot to the groin as Johnny Knoxville, Steve-O and the rest of the gang return alongside some newcomers for one final round of hilarious, wildly absurd and often dangerous displays of stunts and comedy.
+Belgian sleuth Hercule Poirot boards a glamorous river steamer with enough champagne to fill the Nile.
+But his Egyptian vacation turns into a thrilling search for a murderer when a picture-perfect couple’s idyllic honeymoon is tragically cut short.

 <iframe id="player"
 	type="text/html"
 	width="819"
 	height="460"
-  src="//www.youtube.com/embed/uhTksVuvhps?enablejsapi=1&origin=http://blog.justonepixel.com"
+  src="//www.youtube.com/embed/Ru6jhGltdzc?enablejsapi=1&origin=http://blog.justonepixel.com"
   frameborder="0"
   allowfullscreen></iframe>